IndustryFusion/DigitalTwin/helm/README.md

 # Building and Installation of Platform Locally

 The following setup procedure is executed in the Kubernetes end to end [`test`](../.github/workflows/k8s-tests.yaml) as part of the Continous Integration procedure.
-It is tested and regularly executed on `Ubuntu 20.04`.
+It is tested and regularly executed on `Ubuntu 20.04` and `Ubuntu 22.04`.

 ---